TheBusyLeopard/thebusyleopard-assets/README.md

 # thebusyleopard-assets
-Personal branding assets for TheBusyLeopard (logos, profile pictures, banners, etc.)
+Personal branding assets for TheBusyLeopard
+This repository contains personal branding files such as:
+•	Logos
+•	Profile pictures
+•	Banners
+•	Icons and other visual assets